Uwe Boll: Reception and reputation

 Blair Erickson, a writer of a treatment for Alone in the Dark, has written a critical account of his experience working with Boll, in which Erickson alleges that Boll stole ideas from prior movies and wanted to add elements to the story that were not true to the tone of the source material.
-Boll chose to not use Erickson's script, citing reasons such as it having "not enough car chases."
+Boll chose not to use Erickson's script, citing reasons such as it having "not enough car chases."

 Boll has blamed the poor theatrical performance of his early video game adaptations on his distribution company, Romar, and has filed a lawsuit against them.
 Boll's films prior to the release of House of the Dead were more positively received.
 The New York Times, for instance, gave Blackwoods a positive review, although most reactions to the film have been negative.

 Boll received a rare "Worst Career Achievement" award at the 29th Golden Raspberry Awards on 21 February 2009 for In the Name of the King, 1968 Tunnel Rats, and Postal.
 He has been nominated for Razzies three times in total.

 In September 2010, Darfur won the New York International Independent Film and Video Festival prize for the best international film.